MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-apps.md

 - Customer: to use data from the [unified customer profile](customer-profiles.md).
 - Unified Customer Activity: to display the [activity timeline](activities.md) on the app.

+## Limitations

+Retrievable entities: You can only retrieve the Customer, UnifiedActivity and Segments entities through the Power Apps connector.
+Other entities are showing up, because the underlying connector supports them through triggers in Power Automate but not in Power Apps.

+Delegation: Delegation is only working for the entities Customer and UnifiedActivity.

+- Delegation for “Customer”: To use delegation for this entity, the respective fields need to be indexed in Search & Filter index in Customer Insights.

+- Delegation for “UnifiedActivity”: delegation for this entity is restricted to the fields ActivityId and CustomerId.

+- Learn more about delegation: https://docs.microsoft.com/en-us/connectors/commondataservice/#power-apps-delegable-functions-and-operations-for-the-cds-for-apps

 ## Example gallery control

 An example to use Customer Insights data, is to show customer profiles in a [gallery control](https://docs.microsoft.com/powerapps/maker/canvas-apps/add-gallery).